guillemalomar/GeneticAlgorithm/README.md

     In this subphase the fitting individuals will be paired randomly between them, and a new individual will be added for the next iteration, which will have an average of the parents parameters, multiplied by a random number which represents a random mutation.

+    2.3 Natural Death

+    Individuals that are too old cannot reproduce any more and cannot get into the next iteration.
+These individuals will be eliminated.

 3) Finish

     3.1 Plot results